Home Compare EXE vs QXO

 Expand Energy vs QXO: Which Stock Looks Stronger in 2026?

-Expand Energy holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with Expand Energy carrying a narrow edge on growth.
 QXO still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.